Jane Roberts: Early life and career

-Roberts was born in Albany, New York and grew up in nearby Saratoga Springs, New York.
+Roberts was born in Albany, New York, and grew up in nearby Saratoga Springs, New York.
 Her parents, Delmer Hubbell Roberts and Marie Burdo, divorced when she was two years old.
 With her only child, the young Marie then returned to her own parents, and the home that the family had rented for a number of years: half of a double dwelling in a poor neighborhood.
 Marie had begun experiencing the early stages of rheumatoid arthritis by 1932 but worked as much as possible.
 Eventually, Roberts' grandfather, Joseph Burdo, with whom she shared a deep mystical identification, was unable to support two extra people, and the family had to rely upon public assistance.
 Roberts' grandmother was killed in an automobile accident in 1936.

 The next year, her grandfather moved out of the house.
 By then Marie was partially incapacitated, and the Welfare Department began to furnish mother and daughter with occasional and often unreliable domestic help.
 When Marie became a bedridden invalid, it was Jane's responsibility to take care of her.
 This included cooking, cleaning, bringing her the bedpan, and getting up in the middle of the night to refuel the stove.
 Her embittered mother would tell Jane she was going to turn on the gas jets in the middle of the night and kill them both.
 When her mother attempted suicide for about the fifth time, she took sleeping pills and was in the hospital.
 Jane wrote that she went to the welfare worker and said, 'I can't take it anymore.
 I've just got to leave.'"
 Over and over Marie told Jane she was no good, that the daughter's birth had caused the mother's illness, and that she was disowned and considered no longer her daughter.

-The persistent psychological abuse and mistreatment by her mother resulted in the young girl's deep fear of abandonment.
-Such situations increased Jane's sense of not being safe, yet also reinforced feelings of independence, for she did not have to feel as dependent upon Marie as she might otherwise.

 Well before she was 10 years old Jane had developed persistent symptoms of colitis.
 By her early teens, she had an overactive thyroid gland.
 Her vision was poor; she required very strong glasses (which she seldom wore).
 For most of 1940 and half of 1941, Jane was in a strictly-run Catholic orphanage in Troy, New York while her mother was hospitalized in another city for treatment of her arthritis.
 Priests came to the house regularly and support was offered to the fatherless family.
 Jane's initial bonding to the cultural beliefs of religion was very strong to make up for the lack of a loving, nurturing family.
 For a time she was left between belief systems.